 Emarketer reports coronavirus as the most significant disruption of consumer retail spending in the last decade.
 With more people shopping from home and avoiding physical stores, e-commerce sales are expected to grow 18% by the end of 2020.
 Many people will continue to buy online, sending percentages on an upward trajectory for several years.

-E-commerce stores need to make some adjustments now to prepare for higher traffic and more sales, and capture those looking to move from brick-and-mortar to online purchases.
+E-commerce stores like Kaoori need to make some adjustments now to prepare for higher traffic and more sales, and capture those looking to move from brick-and-mortar to online purchases.
 If you haven’t updated your virtual sales strategies yet for 2021, keep these factors in mind moving forward.

 1. Prepare for Omnichannel Shopping